choueric/ericnode/content/post/fzf_jump_to_tab_in_vim.md

 The tab name can be got by function `tabName`.
 `jumpToTab` at `sink` receives the selected item, gets the tab number using `split` and then execute command `:normal 2gt` if the tab number is 2.

+So after pressing `<Leader>t`, a window containing a list of filenames of all tabs pops up to let user choose the tab to jump.

 [1]: https://github.com/junegunn/fzf
 [2]: https://github.com/junegunn/fzf/wiki/Examples-(vim)